 I speak advisedly.
-Many hurtful, shameful, disgraceful things have come into the Church by the Sunday School Route: Instrumental music. literature imposed on the people that was written and passed on by sectarian committee, women teachers in assemblies of the Church, women writers of things to be dished out in class at Robert Raikes's Sunday School, women dictators as what have you?
+Many hurtful, shameful, disgraceful things have come into the Church by the Sunday School Route: Instrumental music, literature imposed on the people that was written and passed on by sectarian committee, women teachers in assemblies of the Church, women writers of things to be dished out in class at Robert Raikes's Sunday School, women dictators as to whom should be chosen as preacher, elder, or what have you?
 We are no longer a people that

-"speak where the Bible speaks, and silent where it is silent.'
+"speak where the Bible speaks, and silent where it is silent."